bmfukushima/KatanaWidgets/README.md

   * If you are using this in a commercial setting, it would be nice if you let me know what company is using it to try and atleast track if people are using these tools in production, and might be nice to stick companies on here that are using it #marketing.
-  * The [cgwidgets](https://github.com/bmfukushima/cgwidgets) is not currently published, however at this point in time it is not required, but will be for future releases.
-Please note that this library will not be released under as free of a license ( because reasons ).

-Final Note:
-The work in this library represents my learning path from scripting towards  Software Engineering.
-There will be many questionable choices made, and things that many of you find incredibly idiotic.
-Chances are, I just fucked up and plead ignorance, so please let me know if you find anything idiotic in here as it is a learning experience for myself.

-Cheers,

-Me

 # KatanaWidgets
 This repo contains a Katana Resources directory which can be added to the KATANA_RESOURCES environment variable.